mistress-of-loft-and-spire/OgmoLoader-HaxePunk/readme.md

 * Useful article about the XML format and using it in Haxe and also what Fast is all about: http://haxecoder.com/post.php?id=23

+* And if you want to use animated tiles in your game, have a look at my AnimatedTilemap class: https://github.com/voec/punk.AnimatedTilemap